 Joel Breakstone directs the Stanford History Education Group.
 He received his Ph.D. from the Stanford Graduate School of Education in 2013.
 Along with Mark Smith and Sam Wineburg, he led the development of SHEG's assessment website, Beyond the Bubble.
 He holds a B.A. in history from Brown University and a M.A. in Liberal Studies from Dartmouth College.
 After graduating college, he taught high school history in Thetford, Vermont, for six years.
 His research focuses on how teachers use assessment data to inform instruction.

-Mark Smith co-directs the Teaching with Primary Sources program at Stanford and is a doctoral candidate in history education.
+Mark Smith co-directs the Teaching with Primary Sources program at Stanford.
 Along with colleagues Joel Breakstone and Sam Wineburg, he led the development of SHEG's assessment website, Beyond the Bubble.
-He holds a B.A. in history and political science from the University of Northern Iowa and a M.A.T. in secondary social studies education from the University of Iowa.
-Mark taught high school history and government in Cedar Rapids, Iowa, and history and psychology in Plano, Texas.
+He received a Ph.D. from the Stanford Graduate School of Education in 2014 and also holds a M.A.T. in secondary social studies education from the University of Iowa and a B.A. in history and political science from the University of Northern Iowa.
+In addition to his work with SHEG, Mark teaches history, social science, and government courses at the Castilleja School in Palo Alto, California.
+Previously, he taught high school history and government in Cedar Rapids, Iowa, and history and psychology in Plano, Texas.
 His research is focused on K-12 history assessment, particularly on issues of validity and generalizability.
-He enjoys hiking and reading in his free time.

 Brad Fogo is the Director of Curriculum Development for the Stanford History Education Group and is currently leading the development of world history materials.
 He also works as a Clinical Research Associate for history education at the Center to Support Excellence in Teaching (CSET).
 A public school history teacher for nine years, he holds a Ph.D. in Curriculum and Teacher Education from Stanford.
 He has been involved in the research and development of several SHEG projects and has worked with teachers throughout the country with the Reading Like A Historian curriculum.
 His B.A. in history is from the University of Wisconsin-Madison, and he holds an M.A. in history from the University of Montana.
 His dissertation, a history of the California history standards, was awarded the Outstanding Dissertation Prize for 2010 from Phi Delta Kappa, the national honor society in education.

-Teresa Ortega graduated from Stanford University with a B.A. in history in the major's public history and public service track.
-She's interested in Third World feminist history and in how public history is used as a tool for community building and identity construction.
-She has plans to one day explore these interests in the pursuit of a history Ph.D.
-In addition to working as SHEG's project manager, she acts as co-developer of a virtual museum of queer history at Stanford.
-She enjoys live music, vegetarian tacos, art installations, and longboarding.
+Teresa Ortega is SHEG's project manager and divides her time among administrative tasks, communications, and contributing to curricula.
+She graduated from Stanford University in 2012 with a B.A. in history in the major's public history and public service track.
+She's interested in women of color histories and in how public history is used as a tool for community building and identity construction.
+She enjoys comics, tacos, and gardening.

 Sam Wineburg, the Margaret Jacks Professor of Education and of History (by courtesy), is the founder and Executive Director of the Stanford History Education Group and Stanford's Ph.D. program in History Education.
 He also oversees the M.A. program for future history teachers.
 His scholarship has been featured in the New York Times, the Washington Post, USA Today, the New Yorker, and on NPR and C-SPAN.
 In 2003 his book, Historical Thinking and Other Unnatural Acts: Charting the Future of Teaching the Past, received the Frederic W. Ness Award from the Association of American Colleges and Universities for the most important contribution to "improvement of Liberal Education and understanding the Liberal Arts."
 In 2007 he was awarded the American Historical Association's William Gilbert Prize for distinguished scholarship on the teaching of history as well as being named a Distinguished Lecturer by the Organization of American Historians.
 In his spare moments, he puts on a toolbelt and refurbishes old houses.